Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 Like, one minute I’m learning about game theory and the next I’m watching Serena Williams teaching me her backhand serve.
 Then, when I’m falling asleep I’ll turn on Gary Kasparov’s chess class and learn a new chess gambit.

 I picked a few new hobbies, and I never run out of things to talk about.
-This is a super underrated advantage of an MC subscription.
+This is a super underrated advantage of a Masterclass subscription.

 4. You learn things never revealed to the public

-One cool thing about the classes is that most instructors walk you through parts of their creative/training processes that you can’t see anywhere else.
+One cool thing about the video lessons is that most instructors walk you through parts of their creative/training processes that you can’t see anywhere else.
 It’s like you’re paying $15/mo for a window into genius processes.
 That’s like one decent meal at a restaurant.

 Like, when Steph Curry teaches you shooting off the dribble, he actually shows you how he positions his feet, hips, neck, shoulders, etc. Then he breaks down films showing you how he analyzes his defender and jukes him off the spot to create space.
-It’s insane.
+It’s insane and takes online learning to the next level.

 When Christina Aguilera walks you through singing, she actually shows you how she records different parts of the songs with different mics and which setting they're on.
 Hey, Christina.
 Call me, please?